andrewbrey/mdrb/README.md

 <img src=".github/usage-no-dax.gif" alt="demonstration of the fact that you can pass dax equals false to the mdrb command line and the dollar object will not be added">

-## Gotchas

-1. You can't have **any** single quote characters (`'`) inside any `ts/js` code blocks, or a runtime error will be thrown.
-   - This is due to a limitation in which characters are URL encoded by `encodeURIComponent` (notably, single quotes not being encoded), and the fact that `mdrb` runs your code blocks as a URL encoded data URI internally.
-   - This limitation may be addressed later, but for now, throwing is the only good option if single quotes are encountered when parsing out the executable code blocks.

 ## Prior Art

 - https://github.com/jacobdeichert/mask